kingston-hackSpace/Multimeter/README.md

 ----
 ### 1. Checking Continuity

-When a component isn’t working as expected you can use continuity-testing to check each link in the circuit.
+When a component isn’t working as expected you, can use a Multimeter in CONTINUITY MODE to check electrical continuity at each link in your circuit.
+This helps you locate any broken links that might be causing the problem.

 Think of your circuit as a chain: electricity travels from connection to connection, and every link must be intact for the circuit to work.
-For example, point A should be connected to point B—but is it?
+For example, point (A) should be connected to point (B) —but is it?
 Let’s check using the multimeter.

 **Step-by-Step Guide:**